-Managers can ask staff questions such as “What is your/our target?
+Managers can ask staff questions such as “What is the target?
 What is actually happening?
-What is your thinking for the reason behind the gap (please explain)”.
+What is your thinking for the reason behind the gap (the problem).
+Please explain”.

 I was excited to see Eastern Health in Victoria, Australia, using this tool (I had shared it in a session at the Australasian Lean Healthcare Summit in 2013) when I went on a gemba visit on Tuesday.

 [Update: I’ve written in more detail about how this process can support frontline problem solving: “When to “A3″?
 3 problem solving tools to match the complexity of your problem”]

 We can also ask questions to support reflection and learning.
 Most of us are better at Plan-Do, rather than Study-Adjust.
 It is our habit to move from one intervention or “solution” to the next without really learning from our prior experiments or actions.